Malo Mori Quam Foedari - (Death before Disgrace)

 Today, many European Nobles and descendants of former noble families are dispersed throughout the world, and have important careers, incorporating their rich culture into their American everyday lives.
 The noble ancestors command us to be a volunteer that must enlarge, expand, promote, and improve, by its commanding presence the high value goals our forefathers stood for and missions to make a real difference in their newly adopted Country with special and unique worthwhile professions: professors, market analysts, mayors, auctioneers, mortgage brokers, bankers, military, actors and artists, charity volunteers and many other vital professions.

-The Caputo Family Association exists to build friendship between its members, educate the public, further the spiritual life and growth of each member, to pursue philanthropic and charitable works, and to promote a Code of Nobility in mind and action.
+The Caputo Historial Families Association exists to build friendship between its members, educate the public, further the spiritual life and growth of each member, to pursue philanthropic and charitable works, and to promote a Code of Nobility in mind and action.

 While the Association may from time to time rally its membership around a common charitable effort of the Caputo Children`s Fund, it places its primary focus at the local level.